• Skip to primary navigation

 A large ice cube is nice because it doesn't melt as quickly, giving you more of the pure flavor of the cocktail.
 This is popular in many alcohol-forward cocktails.
 You can purchase large ice cube trays for a reasonable price.

 However, in a pinch, you're welcome to use regular freezer ice.
-Just know it will dilute the drink quicker than a large ice cube.
+Keep in mind that it will dilute the drink quicker than a large ice cube.

 What does expressing an orange peel mean?

-This is a fancy term that means to squeeze the orange peel over your cocktail.
+This is a fancy term that means to squeeze an orange peel over your cocktail.
 To do this technique, use a vegetable peeler to slice off a long piece of the orange peel.
-Hold the peel over the glass, twist/bend the peel to release as much oil as possible.
+Hold the peel over the glass then bend the peel to release as much oil as possible.
 Make sure not to break the peel in half so you can use it as a garnish.

 old fashioned in glass cup with orange twist.